Paliurus spina-christi

-Paliurus spina-christi, commonly known as Jerusalem thorn, garland thorn, Christ's thorn, or crown of thorns, is a species of Paliurus native to the Mediterranean region, Southwest Asia and Central Asia, from Morocco and Spain east to Iran and Tajikistan.
+Paliurus spina-christi, commonly known as Jerusalem thorn, garland thorn, Christ's thorn, or crown of thorns, is a species of Paliurus native to the northern Mediterranean region, Southwest Asia and Central Asia, from Spain and southern France east to Afghanistan and Tajikistan.

 Description

 It is a deciduous shrub or small tree growing to 3–4 m tall.
 The shoots are zig-zagged, with a leaf and two stipular spines (one straight, one curved) on the outside of each kink.
 The leaves are oval, 2–5 cm long and 1–4 cm broad, glossy green, with an entire margin.
 The fruit is a dry woody nutlet centred in a circular wing 2–3.5 cm in diameter.

 Etymology

 As suggested by the Latin name, the spiny branches of this shrub were thought to be used to make the crown of thorns placed on Jesus' head before his crucifixion.
 Ziziphus spina-christi, the Christ's thorn jujube, is also identified as being used for the crown of thorns.